 Sound Example:

-If you are not a guitarist it might quite difficult to say whether it is a classical or steel-string guitar.
-At the first glance, they are quite similar but a closer look reveals that there are many little differences.
-The biggest difference you can already find by comparing the heads of those two guitars (see image below).
-A classical guitar has got an open head, whereas the steel-string version has got a closed head.
-Keep that in mind because it is the best and easiest way to distinguish those two models.
-Another difference is the width of the neck.
-The neck of a steel-string guitar is slimmer than the classical version.
-Thus, you have to place your chords much more precisely as the distance between the strings is quite narrow.
-Beside the differences in the construction, there is also a significant in the sound.
-As the name already says, acoustic steel-string guitars use steel strings that produce a metallic, loud sound.
-They have a bright, crisp tone as compared to classical guitars with nylon strings.
+Besides the differences in construction, there are also significant differences in sound.
+As the name implies, acoustic steel string guitars use steel strings that produce a metallic, loud sound.
+They have a bright, crisp tone compared to classical guitars with nylon strings.
 Steel string guitars are primarily used for rock, country and pop music.
-It is often the case that guitar beginners start on a nylon string guitar as their strings are much softer and more comfortable to play.
-As soon as most of guitar players have reached an advanced level, the majority of them change to an acoustic guitar.
-There are also electro-acoustic guitars that are fitted with an electronic device (called pickup) to capture the vibration of the strings allowing the guitar’s sound to be amplified.
-If your child wishes to perform his music in public, an electro-acoustic would be a good choice.
+It is often the case that guitar beginners start out on a nylon string guitar because the strings are much softer and more comfortable to play.
+Once most guitar players have reached an advanced level, the majority of them switch to an acoustic guitar.
+There are also electro-acoustic guitars, which have an electronic device (called a pickup) that captures the vibration of the strings and amplifies the sound of the guitar.
+If your child wants to perform in public or on stage, an electro-acoustic guitar would be a good choice.

 Sound Example: